 This program is intended for students who wish to develop a strong educational and experiential base in business.
-Students will acquire skills in acquisitions analysis; market research; selling; financial analysis and planning; various computer applications and systems; human resource planning and management; in addition to integrating the whole area of business principles and practice in the way that an entrepreneur must understand them in order to successfully operate/manage a business.
+Students acquire skills in acquisitions analysis, market research, selling, networking, financial analysis and planning, various computer applications and systems, social entrepreneurship development, human resource planning and management.
+Students also develop skills to integrate the whole area of business principles and practices in order to successfully operate and manage a business.

 This program is particularly appropriate for students whose goal is to enter a family business, start their own business, or enter employment in a small business.
-One of the key experiential outcomes is the research, development, and presentation of a complete Business Plan for a new enterprise.
+One of the key experiential outcomes is the research, development and presentation of a complete business plan for a new enterprise.